FreebieII/FreebieII/README.md

 ### WASSUP
-Welcome to my cringey readme file!!11!
+Welcome to my readme file!!11!

 ## Interests
-I like playing minecraft using [BatMod Client](https://batmod.com) made by [@CoffeeBunny](https://github.com/CoffeeBunny) , Taking Photos of animals and exploring unknown areas irl :)
+I like playing minecraft using [BatMod Client](https://batmod.com) made by [@CoffeeBunny](https://github.com/CoffeeBunny) , taking Photos of animals and exploring unknown areas irl :)

 ## If you have any questions, contact me: